 The term secretary describes a section in a piece of case furniture that serves as a desk.
 It is usually hidden behind a panel, which can be flat or slanted, that folds out to serve as a writing surface.
 This usually reveals a series of slots and small drawers to hold mail, writing materials, and a variety of desk implements.
 In some cases, the writing surface may slide out of a hidden compartment or appear to be a drawer until it is pulled out to reveal a writing surface.

 The term is used to describe a complete piece of furniture as well.
-The secretary section of the piece sits permanently attached to station of drawers and may be topped with a bookcase.
+The secretary section of the piece sits permanently attached to a station of drawers and may be topped with a bookcase.
 Doors enclosing the bookcase area can be fitted with glass panels, hold mirrors, or be made completely of wood.
-Drawers can encompass the width of the piece, or be in two smaller stations with a kneehole (see example above) between them.
+Drawers can encompass the width of the piece, or be in two smaller stations with a kneehole between them.

-Since the earliest versions made in France in the first half of the 18th century, there have been many variations of the secretary in styles ranging from Federal period to Rococo.
+Since the earliest versions made in France in the first half of the 18th century, there have been many variations of the secretary in styles ranging from the Federal period to Rococo.
 While those heavy, one-piece versions with drawers and bookcases come to mind most often, by the early 19th century lighter secretaries with legs satisfied consumers wanting a bit more elegance in furniture design.

 07 of 07

 The term breakfront describes the squared central section of a piece of case furniture (usually a bookcase or cabinet) that juts forward, ahead of two recessed sides.
 This is the most common use of the term.
 Sometimes, however, it references the entire piece of furniture.